Intellectual Property Rights Policy

 Next review date: August 2021

-The University has an obligation under section 162 of the Education Act 1989 to advance, disseminate, and assist in the application of knowledge.
+The University has an obligation under section 268 of the Education and Training Act 2020 to advance, disseminate, and assist in the application of knowledge.
 In the course of their teaching, research and intellectual activity, staff members and students create new ideas, inventions and creative works, or 'intellectual property', and make them available to the wider community.
 This may be in the form of publications, conference and other public presentations, and in some cases, through the commercial development of products, processes or ideas.

 Under New Zealand law, intellectual property created by an employee in the course of their duties is the property of the employer.
 However, the University recognises that its staff members have many and varied roles and its policy in relation to intellectual property needs to be sufficiently flexible to accommodate them.
 In the case of materials created specifically for teaching purposes and, in some cases, inventions, the University claims the intellectual property rights so that it can explore their future potential for the mutual benefit of the creator(s), their School/Division or equivalent and the wider University.
 In the case of the copyright of some books, journal articles, conference papers, art works and musical recordings the University does not generally assert ownership.